alecluna/alecluna.comV2/README.md

 Used inline css to add styling to each component.

-Utilized the react-transition-group package to add animation whenever there is a state change on each button click
+Utilized react-transition-group to add animation whenever there is a state change on each button click